leonathn/MidtermProject_ESP32_PlatformIO/README.md

 ## Overview

 This project is part of the Embedded Systems course and focuses on developing a complete RTOS-based embedded application using the **ESP32-S3** with **PlatformIO**.
-The goal is to extend and modify the existing *YoloUNO_PlatformIO RTOS project* by at least **30%** with new functionalities, demonstrating strong understanding of task management, synchronization, and embedded system design.

 ---